Breast Reduction (Reduction Mammoplasty)

 One technique, often referred to as a “vertical reduction”, employs a circular incision around the areola with a second incision running down the undersurface of the breast toward the crease.
-The benefits of this approach include less scarring, but there is often more tissue bunching beneath the breast.
+The benefits of this approach include less scarring, but there is initially more tissue bunching beneath the breast that will settle over time.
 Although temporary, patients need to understand that it may take a few months before the tissue becomes flatter and smoother.

-Another technique is often referred to as a “Wise pattern” reduction (or “inverted T”) as the incision resembles such.
-In addition the circular incision around the areola and the vertical incision, there are also incisions in the crease beneath the breast to help contour the soft tissue.
+Another technique is often referred to as an “inverted T” or “anchor” procedure as the scars resembles such.
+In addition to the circular incision around the areola and the vertical incision, there are also incisions in the crease beneath the breast to help contour the soft tissue.

 Both methods can result in nicely shaped, smaller breasts.
 During your consultation with Dr. Richard Tepper, you will have an opportunity to learn whether one method is more favorable for your individual situation.

 - Surgery is often performed under general anesthesia in either a hospital or surgery center.
 Patients go home the same day.

 - Incisions are made according to the planned procedure, as illustrated above, and skin and breast tissue are removed as required, resulting in a smaller breast size.

 - The nipple and areola are elevated to a more pleasing position.
 Unless specifically discussed, the nipples are not detached from the breast.

 - Local anesthetic is inserted to help provide post-operative comfort.

 - Small drains are sometimes placed for a few days.